The Big Ten’s (big?) college football footprint in Beaufort County

 A target for Ohio State Buckeyes fans.

-“The men’s urinal stays pretty good,” Mangiamo’s owner Brian Bambeck said Monday.
+“The men’s urinal stays pretty good,” Mangiamo’s owner Brian Bambeck said last fall.
 “It’s the toilets that take a beating.”
 Before the start of each season, Bambeck drains and dries the facilities and touches up the paint of the University of Michigan logos in their bowls.

 On Saturdays in the fall, Mangiamo’s changes from an Italian eatery to a Buckeyes bar.
 The decor is all Ohio State, and the school’s local alumni chapter lists the restaurant as its official “game watch location.”